Appointment, reappointment, promotion and tenure

 Faculty members have access to a number of resources available to guide them in gaining reappointment, tenure, and promotion.
 The most important of these is your Head, who is available to help you prepare your case and provide counsel.
 Also, the Faculty's environment fosters collaboration between junior and senior colleagues in each department, many of whom will be eager to assist you and provide mentorship in connection with tenure and promotion.
 Additional support is available from the Dean's Office and the Faculty Association.

 The Faculty Association

-The Faculty Association represents faculty, lecturers, librarians, and program directors.
+The Faculty Association represents faculty, including all tenure-stream ranks, lecturers, librarians, and program directors in extended learning.
 The Association undertakes collective bargaining on salaries and economic benefits on behalf of its members, and represents members in grievances and arbitration.

 The Association also participates in a number of joint committees with the UBC administration and is active in provincial and national faculty associations.
 Membership in the Faculty Association is automatic with acceptance of your appointment.

 Senior Manager, Faculty Affairs